 There is one thing you quickly need to realize as a mother: You will never be a perfect mother.
 You will make so many mistakes, you will make a million wrong choices, and you will feel like your failing more often than not.
-That just comes with the territory of being a parent who cares about the well being of their child.
+That just comes with the territory of being a parent who cares about the well-being of their child.

 So take a deep breath, loosen the reins, and enjoy the crazy journey of parenthood and the time you get to spend with your babies.

-Creating your own manual to parenthood is such a beautiful thing.
-Children who are raised in different households, whose parents made different mistakes, instilled different traditions and created different memories bring color to the world.
+Creating your own manual for parenthood is such a beautiful thing.
+Children who are raised in different households, whose parents made different mistakes, instilled different traditions, and created different memories bring color to the world.
 Every choice my mother made, every mistake and decision made me the person I am today.
 A person completely different from the person sitting next to me, because their parents raised them differently.
 If we all were raised exactly alike, this world would be a very boring place!

-Because I know there are people out there who probably think I am ignorant and foolish to boil down the doctors recommendations and scientific studies as culturally dulling, I get it.
+Because I know there are people out there who probably think I am ignorant and foolish to boil down the doctors’ recommendations and scientific studies as culturally dulling, I get it.
 Of course, doctors and scientists are smarter than me.
 I can’t argue with that.
-But there is one thing I know better than they ever will…my child.
+But there is one thing I know better than they ever will…my child!

 Lily does not watch TV during the day.
 Most of the time she is playing independently with her toys, my parents, one of my many siblings, or me.
 I didn’t necessarily do that on purpose, she just isn’t really interested in watching TV.
 The one time she watches TV is to fall asleep.
-At nap time I will rock her to sleep while she’s watching Ed Sheeran and Taylor Swift music videos.
+At nap time I will rock her to sleep while she’s watching music videos.
 At night, if she doesn’t fall asleep on the boob, she will fall asleep 10 minutes into a movie.
 Actually, sometimes she will watch youtube videos on my phone when we are in the car.
 She is not a fan of the car and I would rather have her watch TV than scream her head off the entire drive.

 So, is letting her watch less than 30 minutes of television a day going to damage her beyond repair?
 I really don’t think so.
 Should I beat myself up for enjoying a cozy moment watching TV with my daughter?
 In hindsight, probably not.
-Will I look back on this article and in a few years and laugh at my naivety?
+Will I look back on this article in a few years and laugh at my naivety?
 Maybe.
 But right now I am pretty confident in these words.